 The fallout of the West's economic sanctions against Russia in the wake of the ongoing Ukraine-Russia war has been all too visible.
 It has demonstrated how much disruptive the impact of such use of economic tools in large-scale conflicts can be for the entire global economy.
-In the developing world, the poor people have been particularly hard hit by domestic inflation transmitted through the global price spikes especially in fuel prices.
-The lesson for these countries is to make contingency plans for meeting such global market crises such as by building adequate foreign reserves.
+In the developing world, poor people have been particularly hard hit by domestic inflation transmitted through global price spikes, especially in fuel prices.
+The lesson for these countries is to make contingency plans for meeting such global market crises, such as by building adequate foreign reserves (NguyenHuu & Örsal, 2023).

-Compared to the immediate impact of the Russia-Ukraine war, that of the US-initiated trade war with China may be less visible, but has the potential to be far reaching and long-lasting for the entire global economy.
-The escalating confrontation, in the form of investment restrictions, export controls, and tariffs have direct short-run adverse effects on the exports and GDP of these two largest economies of the world; but other countries are hit indirectly through weaker demand for their own exports, either through supply chains or in response to weaker global economic growth.
-It is noteworthy that, in spite of the trade war, the US and China remain the largest trading partners of each other.
-It is true that some developing countries may take advantage of the diversion of US trade and investment away from China, provided there is enough skills and favourable investment climate.
+Compared to the immediate impact of the Russia-Ukraine war, that of the US-initiated trade war with China may be less visible; but it has the potential to be far-reaching and longlasting for the entire global economy.
+The escalating confrontation, in the form of investment restrictions, export controls, and tariffs, has direct short-run adverse effects on the exports and gross domestic product (GDP) of these two largest economies of the world, but other countries are hit indirectly through weaker demand for their own exports, either through supply chains or in response to weaker global economic growth.
+It is noteworthy that the US and China, despite the trade war, remain the largest trading partners of each other.
+It is also true that some developing countries may take advantage of the diversion of US trade and investment away from China, provided there are enough skills and a favourable investment climate.

-Vietnam, for example, seems to be in a better position in this respect than, say, Bangladesh.
-Studies show that in the wake of the US-China trade war that began in mid-2018, US imports from Vietnam increased sharply in respect of the chines goods that were targeted by higher US tariffs.
-Other South Asian countries also benefited to various extents by this trade diversion depending on the types of goods and their technology-intensity of production.
-All this also show that the global economy is much more interdependent now than at the time of the Cold War, and that, in spite of the more complex geo-economics, there is now much more scope for the less developed countries to benefit from the global trade and supply chains through appropriate trade strategies.
+Vietnam, for example, seems to be in a better position in this respect than, say, Bangladesh (Dhar et al., 2023).
+Studies show that in the wake of the US-China trade war that began in mid-2018, US imports from Vietnam increased sharply with respect to the Chinese goods targeted by higher US tariffs.
+Other South and Southeast Asian countries also benefited to various extents from this trade diversion depending on the types of goods and their technology-intensity of production.
+All this also shows that the global economy is much more interdependent now than at the time of the Cold War and that, in spite of the more complex geo-economics, there is now much more scope for the less developed countries to benefit from the global trade and supply chains through appropriate trade strategies.

-The unfolding nature of the newly-formed 5-country group called BRICS (Brazil, Russia, India, China and South Africa) is another example of the complex interplay of geopolitics with geoeconomic interests.
-Compared to G7 which is an exclusive club of the industrialised countries and G20 which is an extension of G7 where the emerging economies from the developing world meet the industrialised ones, BRICS has been formed to advance the cause of the Global South for a fairer and more representative global governance system.
-China, has however an additional agenda, namely to use this platform to challenge the power of the US-led West - an agenda in which India, Brazil and South Africa have little interest.
-This tension within BRICS came to the surface in the last BRICS summit in 2003, where China was in favour of a large expansion of membership for what it called "like-minded" developing countries; but at the end, new membership was offered to only to five countries out twenty applicants.
-Bangladesh was one of the applicant countries which were denied membership.
+The unfolding nature of the newly-formed 5-country group called BRICS (Brazil, Russia, India, China, and South Africa) is another example of the complex interplay of geopolitics with geo-economic interests.
+Compared to G7, which is an exclusive club of industrialised countries, and G20, which is an extension of G7 where the emerging economies from the developing world meet the industrialised ones, BRICS has been formed to advance the cause of the Global South for a fairer and more representative global governance system.
+China, however, has an additional agenda, namely, to use this platform to challenge the power of the US-led West - an agenda in which India, Brazil, and South Africa have little interest.
+This tension within BRICS came to the surface at the last BRICS summit in 2003, where China was in favour of a large expansion of membership for what it called "like-minded" developing countries; but in the end, new membership was offered only to five countries out of twenty applicants.
+Bangladesh was one of the applicant countries that were denied membership.